bslin99/Final_Project/index.md

 ## Methodology

-In order to investigate the impact of Bay Area Rail Stations, we collected data from Metropolitan Transportation Commission (MTC) Data and American Community Survey (ACS) Data from 2010 - 2020.
+In order to investigate the impact of Bay Area Rail Stations, we retrieved data from Metropolitan Transportation Commission (MTC) Data and American Community Survey (ACS) Data from 2010 - 2020.
 The MTC dataset provided train station data while the ACS data provides average household income for each respective tract.

 Packages that are ultilized in juypter notebook for the analysis are below: